Mobile friendly versions available.

 We expect the Transpartisan constituency to play an even large role in 2020 than it played in 2016 and plan to point out its...

 Note #110 - From the beginning Donald Trump marketed himself as "The Man Who Knows How to Get Things Done".

 Writer A. Lawrence Chickering, a conservative Independent activist, began his professional career at National Review and counted William F. Buckley and Milton Friedman among his closest friends.
 (Learn More)

 Attorney James S. Turner, an original Nader’s Raider and progressive Democrat, aligns with the positions of his political allies and friends Ohio Senators Sherrod Brown and the late Howard Metzenblum.
 (Learn More)

 For 2018, along with finding the Transpartisan Notes here and on Medium.com, we have expanded our weekly transpartisan email to include the latest Note alongside a few headlines of transpartisan importance from the Transpartisan Voice.
 Interested in receiving our work in your Inbox?
 Send an email with the subject line "Transpartisan Notes" to email@example.com.

-A carefully reasoned attempt to find common ground between liberals and conservatives, by A. Lawrence Chickering.
+A. Lawrence Chickering - A carefully reasoned attempt to find common ground between liberals and conservatives.